 If you don’t feel like hiking but want to experience the breathtaking scenery of Capitol Reef, you’ll have an opportunity to do so on the SCENIC DRIVE.
 It’s a pretty cool drive, as long as you go ALL THE WAY to the end which would be the Capitol Gorge Trail parking lot.
 The Scenic Drive starts at the visitor center (and goes past the Fruita campground) and provides access to a number of fun hikes.

 It’s about 8 miles of paved road with a few dirt spur roads leading to trailheads.

 The unpaved roads are graded and in a fairly good shape.
 (As long as the weather doesn’t turn on you, you’ll be fine in a 2WD vehicle with low ground clearance as far out as Capitol Gorge.)

 Capitol Gorge is an easy out-and-back 1-mile hike with only a slight elevation gain.

 The hike starts off as a leisure stroll through a massive narrow canyon past the “Pioneer Register” – a large panel of petroglyphs, pioneer inscriptions, and other types of rock carvings with some etchings made well above the ground.
 It then widens up and opens up a bit, taking precious shade away.

-Continuing on a wide streambed where vehicles used to drive through back in the day, you eventually walk up to the spur trail to the Tanks which are waterpockets, supposed to hold water even on the hottest days.
+Continuing on a wide streambed where vehicles used to drive through back in the day, you eventually walk up to a spur trail to the Tanks which are waterpockets, supposed to hold water even on the hottest days.